davedelong/time/Implementation.md

 ### Must-haves

 - A "date" that is calendar-relative.
 Ex: "Today" is relative to a user's TCL
-- A "date" that is *not* calendar-relative.
+- A "date" that is *not* calendar-relative (ie, it's a `FloatingDate`).
 Ex: "Oct 31" is non-relative until it is explicitly related to a TCL
 - A "time" that is calendar-relative must also have a "date".
-- A "time" that is *not* calendar-relative does not require a date.
+- A "time" that is *not* calendar-relative (ie, it's a `FloatingTime`) does not require a date.
 Ex: "3:30 PM"
 - Calendar-relative values can be converted in to a `Range<Instant>`.

 ### Less-concrete thoughts